Cacti/plugin_audit/README.md

 ## Installation

 Install just like any other plugin, just throw it in the plugin directory, and Install and Enabled from the Plugin Management Interface.
-Make sure the plugin directory is named 'admin' and not 'plugin_admin'.
+Make sure the plugin directory is named 'audit' and not 'plugin_audit'.

 Once this is done, you have to goto Configuration -> Settings -> Misc and define data retention	and turn on auditing.